jdbctemplatemapper/jdbctemplatemapper/README.md

       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.
       * optimistic locking feature for updates.
   4. For transaction management use Spring transactions since the library uses JdbcTemplate behind the scenes.
-  5. To log the SQL statements it uses the same logging configurations as JdbcTemplate.
+  5. To log the SQL statements use the same logging configurations as JdbcTemplate.
 See the logging section.
   6. Tested against PostgreSQL, MySQL, Oracle, SQLServer (Unit tests are run against these databases).
 Should work with other relational databases.

 ## Example code